counsyl/capone/README.md

 #### Transaction

-A `Transaction` is a record of any financial transaction that you'd like to record.
-It is a collection of debits and credits whose sums equal one another.
-Practially all models in `ledger` link to or through `Transaction`: in a sense you could say it's the main model provided by `ledger`.
-A `Transaction` can sometimes be referred to as a "journal entry" elsewhere.
+A `Transaction` is a record of a discrete financial action, represented by a collection of debits and credits whose sums equal one another.
+Practically all models in `ledger` link to or through `Transaction`: in a sense you could say it's the main model provided by `ledger`.
+A `Transaction` can sometimes be referred to as a "journal entry".

-`Transaction` records debits and credits by linking to `LedgerEntries`, which include dollar amounts of the proper sign, and those `LedgerEntries` themselves point to `Ledger`.
+The `Transaction` model records debits and credits by linking to `LedgerEntries`, which include dollar amounts of the proper sign, and those `LedgerEntries` themselves point to `Ledger`.
 In other words, `Transaction` and `Ledger` are linked in a many-to-many fashion by going through `LedgerEntry` as a custom through model.
+The "proper sign" part is taken care of by the `credit` and `debit` convenience methods (see examples below).

 `Transactions` should never be deleted.
 Instead, a new `Transaction` with debits and credits swapped should be created using